Delivered Duty Unpaid

 Pros and Cons of DDU for the Seller

-Sellers are only responsible for delivering the goods to the agreed-upon destination, simplifying their obligations and reducing administrative burden compared to other Incoterms.
+Sellers are, therefore, responsible for delivering the goods to the destination agreed upon, meaning that the responsibilities of the sellers are much lighter and the administrative workload far less compared to other Incoterms.

 Competitive Advantage:

-Offering DDU terms can make the seller’s products more attractive to buyers who prefer to manage customs clearance and import procedures themselves.
+This can give the seller’s products a greater appeal to the buyers who prefer to manage customs clearance themselves as well as the import procedures.

 Market Access: